kaisubr/Safe-Zone/README.md

-Millions of Americans are quarantined at home, away from the outside world, due to fear of COVID-19.
-However, % of cases are in large cities, like New York.
+Problem: Millions of Americans are quarantined at home, away from the outside world, and a global supply shortage creates the threat of hunger for many unemployed people.

+What do we know?
+Over % of cases are only in large cities, like New York.
 As lockdowns will slowly be lifted, there are several zones of few COVID-19 cases, where non-infected people can start to feel safer.
 People can meet up to trade supplies or enjoy the environment, such as parks and the great outdoors.

-SafeZone discovers zones with few cases, and implements an accurate contact-tracing method to generate a network of people that you contact, simply through a Bluetooth exchange of anonymous IDs.
+Solution: SafeZone discovers zones with few cases, and implements an accurate contact-tracing method to generate a network of people that you contact, simply through a Bluetooth exchange of anonymous IDs.